How to Use WordPress: The Guide

 One of the major benefits of WordPress is how flexible it can be.
 Most of the customizations you can make are located within the WordPress Customizer, which can be found by navigating to Appearance > Customize:

 There are a wealth of options here, although what’s on offer will depend on your active theme.
-However, you’ll often find that this screen can help you change your site’s logo, title and tagline, color scheme, fonts, and much more.
+However, you’ll often find that this screen can help you change your site title, logo, and tagline, color scheme, fonts, and much more.

 What’s more, specific areas on your site will be designated for ‘widgets’.
 These are typically sidebar, footer, or header areas where you can include a variety of additional content (for example, a short list of recent posts or a contact form).